UroojFatima1/PyCoders-TechTrends/README.md

 **Welcome to Tech Trends!**

-Tech Trends is your ultimate resource for staying updated on the latest job trends in Software Quality Assurance, Software Engineering, and Data Analyst roles in Pakistan.
+Tech Trends is your ultimate resource for staying updated on the latest job trends in Pakistan's Software Quality Assurance, Software Engineering, and Data Analyst roles.
 This platform offers valuable insights, statistics, and analysis to assist job seekers, professionals, and employers in making informed decisions within these dynamic fields.
 Here, you can explore job market trends, skill requirements, and the most sought-after career opportunities, enabling you to stay ahead of the game in the Pakistani job market.

+**Note: As the website is not deployed few screenshots are added in the Website Screenshots folder.**

 **Features**